kuzminrobin/code_review_notes/cpp_design_bookmarks.md

   // End of Member Initialization List.
 {}
 ```
-By default the g++ 4.6 (C++98/03) compiler will keep silent about the inconsistency
+By default the g++ 4.6 (C++98/03) compiler will keep silent about the inconsistency between
-between the order of calls in the programmer-written Member Initialization List
+the order of calls in the programmer-written Member Initialization List and
-and the actual compiler-generated code.
+the code the compiler actually generates.

 The order of calls in the actual compiler-generated code will be like this:
 ```c++